NaserParhizkar/docs/source/includes/_token.md

 - then they will be redirected to the second endpoint (`redirectEndpoint`) with the `result` of the authorization in the callback.

-In the HTML of your webapp, you just have to create a link to the first endpoint to start the authorization flow `<a href="/signin">Signin with </a>`
+In the HTML of your webapp, you just have to create a link to the first endpoint to start the authorization flow `<a href="/url/to/authorizeEndpoint">Signin</a>`

 If an error occured, the error is placed in the `result`.